isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-05-03-post-Singapore and Japan strengthen sporting ties.md

 Members of the Japanese delegation were also involved in a SJ50 Sport Conference, an Olympic Value Education Program and a tour of the Sports Hub facilities.

-Mr Lim added: “With Japan poised to host major games in 2019, 2020 and 2021, I am excited at the renewal of this MOU that will offer new and even more opportunities for collaboration beyond high performance sports.
+Mr Lim added: “With Japan poised to host major games in 2019, 2020 and 2021, I am excited at the renewal of this MOU that will offer new and even more opportunities for collaboration beyond high-performance sports.
 I would like to express our deepest appreciation to affirming Sport Singapore’s commitment to a deeper collaboration.”